SamadyBC/Compilador_PLY/README.md

 This analyzer provides a basic framework.
 Here are some potential areas for future development:

 - **Semantic Analysis**: Implement checks for semantic correctness, such as type compatibility in expressions, variable declaration before use (though some basic checks are present), and scope resolution.
 - **Intermediate Code Generation**: Extend the parser to generate an intermediate representation (e.g., three-address code) of the input program.
 - **Target Code Generation**: Further extend to compile the intermediate code into machine code for a specific architecture or into another high-level language.
 - **Enhanced Error Reporting**: Improve error messages to be more specific and provide better guidance on how to fix syntax or semantic errors.
 - **Expanded Grammar**: Add support for more C language features, such as:
   - Pointers
   - Structs and Unions
   - Functions with parameters and return values (beyond the basic `main` structure)
   - More complex expressions and statements
   - Preprocessor directives
 - **More Comprehensive Test Suite**: Develop a wider range of test cases, including edge cases and invalid inputs, to ensure robustness.
 - **Symbol Table Enhancements**: Improve the symbol table to handle scopes more effectively and store more information about identifiers.

+## TO DO & Issues:

+- Fix the verification of redeclaration to the new declaration structures. (tipos ID EQUALS ID SEMICOLON and tipos ID EQUALS operacao_aritmetica SEMICOLON) -
+- In the case of: tipos ID EQUALS ID SEMICOLON.
+Make sure that the second ID was declared before being used. - verificar_variavel_usada(arg,arg)
+- Arithmetic operations are not returning the result of the operation to the table of data.
+It is important and must be fixed.
+- Implement `return 0` to make the code more similar to actual C code.
+- Standardize the aux function to have the same return pattern.
+- Fix the way a number is being interpreted.
+In my case the 2 is being read as a string.